it begins with an idea

 Before you go, you will attend MISTI Prep and Training sessions designed to help you make the most of your experience abroad.
 Visit MISTI’s program pages for complete information as preparation and language requirements vary.
 While abroad, you’ll learn first-hand what it’s like to experience cultural differences and complete a project in an international work environment.
 Upon return, you’ll attend a MISTI re-entry session to reflect on and share what you’ve learned.

-And the best part—all expenses are paid, including airfare.
+And the best part—MISTI covers airfare and living expenses for all its students.
 Where do you want to go?

 learn more: misti.mit.edu

 research @ MIT

 undergraduate research is the norm